Cabatuan, Isabela

-Being a major rice producing town, it is the home of several rice mills and rice traders, dubbed as the Land of the Golden Grains.
+Being a major rice producing town dubbed as the Land of the Golden Grains, it is home to several rice mills and rice traders.

 Etymology

-When the act of throwing stones called "ambatuan" then it was evolved to "cabatuan" when Ilocano people who settled in the area used stones to drive away Kalingas.
+The act of throwing stones is called "ambatuan".
+This then evolved to "cabatuan" when Ilocano people who settled in the area used stones to drive away Kalingas.

 History

+Indigenous settlements

 The early inhabitants of the vast forest land were the Kalingas who are indigenous to the mountain provinces.
-These settlers lived on tree houses which they built along the banks of the bountiful and mighty Magat River.
+These settlers lived on tree houses which they built along the banks of Magat River.
 These sturdy, dark complexioned, G-stringed, soldier-like people depended on hunting, fishing and a little agriculture and poultry.